MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 To use this on OS X, you will need to install the XCode command-line tools via something like `xcode-select --install` from the command-line.
 Without this you will get an error message relating to libraries or includes (perhaps `limits.h`) when attempting to execute f2py.

+After installing xcode's tools, do
+``mamba install gfortran``
+and accept in order to install.

 A subtle problem arises if you install a compiler with mamba/conda (e.g. `gcc`) and have XCode installed as well.
 This can be a source of headache/confusion, so just be aware that multiple compilers will exist on your machine, and care must be taken to ensure only one is used at a time.

 #### 4) Use f2py to compile the fortran libraries for the course